 An uncluttered interface and powerful search tools make it straightforward to find the task, image, or message you're after, and a strong reporting suite lets you go as wide or deep as required.

 Working with clients is handled well, with e-mail integration and the ability to share individual tasks and messages with people outside the organization.
 Notifications can be customized to your requirements, including shutting them off outside office hours.

-Basecamp's fixed $99/month pricing makes it an appealing option for larger organizations, but small teams may find better value elsewhere.
+Basecamp's fixed $99 per month pricing makes it an appealing option for larger organizations, but small teams may find better value elsewhere.
 There's no free plan, but the length of the 30-day trial is more generous than most.
 Web, desktop, and mobile versions are available.

 Part of a wide suite of productivity tools from the same company, Zoho Projects has nearly all the standard features you'd expect from a project management app, at a particularly affordable price.

-Basic time tracking is built in, and although it doesn't replace a dedicated tracking tool, there are enough features included to make it useful.
-Contacting other project team members can be done via the inbuilt chat app, which saves jumping out to external tools like e-mail or Slack.
+Basic time tracking is built-in, and although it doesn't replace a dedicated tracking tool, there are enough features included to make it useful.
+Contacting other project team members can be done via the built-in chat app, which saves jumping out to external tools like e-mail or Slack.

 LiquidPlanner is one of those pieces of software that tries to be many things to many people, and unlike most others with such grand ambitions, it generally succeeds.